istio/istio.io/content/en/docs/ops/integrations/certmanager/index.md

 cert-manager can be used to write a secret to Kubernetes, which can then be referenced by a Gateway.

 1. To get started, configure an `Issuer` resource, following the [cert-manager issuer documentation](https://cert-manager.io/docs/configuration/).
 Issuers are Kubernetes resources that represent certificate authorities (CAs) that are able to generate signed certificates by honoring certificate signing requests.
-For example: an 'Issuer' may look like:
+For example: an `Issuer` may look like:
 {{< text yaml >}}
 apiVersion: cert-manager.io/v1
 kind: Issuer